 I'm just guessing here but did Hainsworth realize that there were so many errors in 'Case Closed, 1891' that he decided to scrap that one and start again?
 If so, the plan doesn't seem to have worked because they have created something truly bad.

-Taking the supposedly major new information one by one:
+Taking the items of supposedly major new information one by one: